ismailakkila/alexa-spark/README.md

   "Can You Repeat That"

-* Recent Messages: Echo will inform you of the most recent chat messages (up to 3) within a Spark Room
+* Recent Messages: Echo will inform you of the most recent chat messages (up to 3) within a Spark Room.

   "Alexa, Ask Spark What is New in {Spark Room}"